Tran-Ha-My/PulseLink2025/README.md

-im writing this README.md, tell me where i might be wrong and also tell me how i can put a demo image to this file

 ##  Project Overview: "PulseLink"
 **Goal**: Distant lung sound analysis using .wav audio files --STFT-→ Spectrogram → CNN Model Prediction → React UI